reddio-com/doc/docs/guide/getting-started/transfer-nfts-between-layer-1-and-layer-2.md

 ## Testing parameters

 During your application implementation.
 There shall be a form asks for NFT contract address.
 For testing purpose only, we will use the REDDIO721 as an example.
 REDDIO721 is the NFTs we use in [Reddio’s demo](https://demos.reddio.com/).
-The REDDIO721’s contract address on Goerli testnet is:
+The REDDIO721’s contract address on Sepolia testnet is:

 ```bash
 0x941661bd1134dc7cc3d107bf006b8631f6e65ad5